 When transitioning to a gluten-free diet, the list quickly grows of forlorn foods with subpar stand-ins, such as dry, crumbly sandwich bread and cardboard pizza crusts.

-As I have perfected recipes for soft, tender gluten-free bread and crisp, yet fluffy gluten-free pizza dough, more and more beloved foods have made a welcome resurgence, thanks to incorporating my tried-and-true gluten-free baking tips.
+As I have perfected recipes for soft, tender gluten-free bread and crisp, yet fluffy gluten-free pizza dough, more and more beloved foods have made a welcome resurgence, thanks to incorporating my favorite, easy GF recipe tips.

 Serve as a quick weeknight dinner when you don’t want to turn on the oven, or use for an entertaining pizza night with choose-your-own-toppings.
 Typically I have the flatbreads prepared and ready to go in my freezer.
 After a quick thaw, they are ready to serve in less than 10 minutes!

-Here you will learn how to make gluten-free pizzas on the grill with perfected results every time.
-Optimal heating and cook times are shared, along with the best gluten-free pizza toppings, different crust options and cooking methods.
+Here you will learn how to make grilled pizzas with perfected results every time.
+Optimal heating and cook times are shared, along with the best GF pizza toppings, different crust options and cooking methods.
 It’s all here!

-The flatbread gluten-free pizza dough uses no dairy, so those on a dairy-free or vegan can also adapt the pizzas by using non-dairy cheese and veggie toppings.
+The flatbread dough uses no dairy, so those on a dairy-free or vegan can also adapt the pizzas by using non-dairy cheese and veggie toppings.

 Gluten-Free Pizza Crust:

-- Potato starch (not flour) – Instead of relying on additional flour to structure the dough, I substituted another gluten-free starch for added softness.
-This works well in any GF baked goods that have to be shaped, like cheesy gluten-free pizza rolls.
-Use potato starch for best results, but tapioca starch may be substituted.
+• Potato starch (not flour) – Instead of relying on additional flour to structure the dough, I substituted another gluten-free starch for added softness.
+This works well in any GF baked goods that have to be shaped.
+Use for best results, but tapioca starch may be substituted.

-- Psyllium Husk Powder – An essential gluten-free binding agent ingredient for any dough that requires shaping, such as naan or gluten-free rolls.
+• Psyllium Husk Powder – An essential gluten-free binding agent ingredient for any dough that requires shaping.
 It helps help mimic the elasticity and crumb structure of wheat baked goods.
+I recommend using the linked brand so the dough stays white instead of turning a purplish color.

 Grilled Pizzas: